-For Eric Farm founder of Farm Unlimited, “Winning IMPACT Pitch 2020 was the cumulation of six months of hard work by our team at Farm Unlimited.
+For Eric Farm, founder of Farm Unlimited, “Winning IMPACT Pitch 2020 was the cumulation of six months of hard work by our team at Farm Unlimited.
 This competition gave us the opportunity to better define, and refine, our assumptions and business model; and affirms the path we are on to becoming the leading forestry consulting company in SW Oregon.
 We’re very honored to have been chosen in a category with so many outstanding businesses.”
-Farm Unlimited is a 100% veteran-owned Forestry Consulting Firm that provides technical forestry consulting services to small and large timberland owners across Oregon.
+Farm Unlimited is a 100% veteran-owned Forestry Consulting Firm.
+The firm provides technical forestry consulting services to small and large timberland owners across Oregon.

-Winning IMPACT Pitch will allow Eric to continue supporting his staff and providing meaningful employment opportunities for professionals in rural SW Oregon while growing their impact.
+Winning IMPACT Pitch will allow Eric to continue supporting his staff and continue providing meaningful employment opportunities for professionals in rural SW Oregon.
+All while growing his own positive impact.

 Congratulations Eric!
-We are so excited to support Farm Unlimited’s important work!
+We are excited to support Farm Unlimited’s important work!

 RECIPE 33 —